 2. SEO lets small businesses compete with the big guns.

-Where you can compete, however, is on local SEO.
-You’re specific to your area while most of those outlets can’t or don’t have individual local pages.
+Where you can compete, however, is with local SEO.
+You’re specific to your area, while most of those outlets can’t or don’t have individual local pages.
 That means that when a user searches for something in your local area, after the ads, Google points them to something in the vicinity.
 If you’ve got your local SEO on point, that’s going to be you.

 3. You’re spending time on building a site that no one gets to see.